RasppleII/a2server/docs/ivanx/a2server_wifi.md

 If you want your A2SERVER machine (whether virtual, real, or Raspberry Pi) to connect to your network via Wi-Fi, you first need to configure a Wi-Fi network adapter via the instructions below.
-Once you\'ve got that up and running, [log in](a2server_commands.md) to A2SERVER and type `netatalk-wifi` to tell A2SERVER to use the Wi-Fi interface (if you get \"command not found\", type `a2server-setup` to refresh the command list).
+Once you've got that up and running, [log in](a2server_commands.md) to A2SERVER and type `netatalk-wifi` to tell A2SERVER to use the Wi-Fi interface (if you get "command not found", type `a2server-setup` to refresh the command list).